Amsterdam: Religion

 Catholic churches in Amsterdam have been constructed since the restoration of the episcopal hierarchy in 1853.
 One of the principal architects behind the city's Catholic churches, Cuypers, was also responsible for the Amsterdam Centraal station and the Rijksmuseum.

 In 1924, the Catholic Church hosted the International Eucharistic Congress in Amsterdam; numerous Catholic prelates visited the city, where festivities were held in churches and stadiums.
 Catholic processions on the public streets, however, were still forbidden under law at the time.
 Only in the 20th century was Amsterdam's relation to Catholicism normalised, but despite its far larger population size, the episcopal see of the city was placed in the provincial town of Haarlem.

 Historically, Amsterdam has been predominantly Christian.
-In 1900 Christians formed the largest religious group in the city (70% of the population), Dutch Reformed Church formed 45% of the city population, and the Catholic Church formed 25% of the city population.
-In recent times, religious demographics in Amsterdam have been changed by immigration from former colonies.
-Hinduism has been introduced from the Hindu diaspora from Suriname and several distinct branches of Islam have been brought from various parts of the world.
+In 1900 about 70% of the city's population was Christian; the largest religious denomination was the Dutch Reformed Church, adhered to by about 45% of residents, while members of the Catholic Church formed 25%.
+In recent times, the city's religious demography has diversified due to immigration from former colonies.
+Hinduism has been introduced by immigrants from Suriname and several distinct branches of Islam have been brought from various parts of the world.
 Islam is now the largest non-Christian religion in Amsterdam.
 The large community of Ghanaian immigrants has established African churches, often in parking garages in the Bijlmer area.